By Olivier - May 1, 2024

 Check on your family and friends; while someone may appear to be doing well, they could be struggling.
 You can support them by listening, being caring and respectful, and/or offering to help them seek treatment.

-You can also check the Mental Health Resources page on PASSport at publix.org for free resources, including tips and screenings through Mental Health America, a nonprofit organization dedicated to promoting mental well-being.
+You can also check the Mental Health Resources page on PASSport for free resources, including tips and screenings through Mental Health America, a nonprofit organization dedicated to promoting mental well-being.
 And if you’re enrolled in our BCBS PPO Plan, you can talk with a licensed mental health therapist on an internet-connected device for just $25 per visit through Amwell telehealth.

 Life.
 Inspired. content is for informational purposes only and is not intended as medical advice or a substitute for the professional opinion of a doctor, pharmacist, therapist or other health care professional involved in your treatment.
 We encourage you to consult with your doctor, pharmacist, therapist or other health care professional before volunteering to participate in a wellness activity and for diagnosis and treatment decisions.